-Adeniyi Fisayo, MD, cares for patients with a variety of neurological disorders that affect vision, which can be especially challenging.
+Adeniyi Fisayo, MD, cares for patients with a variety of neurological disorders that affect vision.
+This is work that can be especially challenging.
 “I strive to empower patients to tap into their own inner strength to face challenges that lie ahead, while reminding them that there may be technological advances to make their journey easier,” he says.

 Dr. Fisayo is an assistant professor of neurology, and of ophthalmology and visual science at Yale School of Medicine.